About the author

 Maine

 Employees accrue one hour of earned paid leave for every 40 hours worked, up to a maximum of 40 hours accrued in a single year.
-The law applies to employees of all types.
+The law applies to employees of all types, and employees may use leave after 120 consecutive days of employment

 For more information, check out this Maine Earned Paid Leave fact sheet or contact the State of Main Department of Labor directly.